NCBI-Hackathons/Computational_Medicine_1/RNAseq/phaser/README.md

-# phASER
+# Compound heterozygots within populations
-The project aims oto look at compound heterozygots within populations.
+The project aims to look at compound heterozygots within populations.
 We used phASER to extract compound heterozygots from RNA-seq data.

 Data:
 phASER uses two types of information genotype and expression.